SecurityEssentials/Teams2NVivo/index.md

 # Convert Teams and Zoom Transcripts to NVivo

-This utility converts a Microsoft Teams or Zoom transcript to the [NVivo format](https://help-nv.qsrinternational.com/12/win/v12.1.108-d3ea61/Content/files/import-audio-video-transcripts.htm) so as to make coding and analysis as easy as possible.
+This utility converts a Microsoft Teams, Zoom or OneDrive transcript to the [NVivo format](https://help-nv.qsrinternational.com/12/win/v12.1.108-d3ea61/Content/files/import-audio-video-transcripts.htm) so as to make coding and analysis as easy as possible.
 Click [here](converter.html) to go straight to the utility.

 ## Introduction

-[Microsoft Teams](https://twitter.com/MicrosoftTeams) does surprisingly good automated transcription, as does [Zoom](https://zoom.us/); and these transcripts can be downloaded along with the corresponding recordings.
+[Microsoft Teams](https://twitter.com/MicrosoftTeams) and OneDrive do surprisingly good automated transcription, as does [Zoom](https://zoom.us/); and these transcripts can be downloaded along with the corresponding recordings.

 This utility allows you to use these transcripts with [NVivo](https://www.qsrinternational.com/nvivo-qualitative-data-analysis-software/home), the popular qualitative analysis software.
 It's written in HTML and JavaScript so only requires your browser to run.